EasyScience/EasyDiffractionLibDocs/docs/index.md

 EasyDiffraction is distributed both as a cross-platform desktop application and as a Python library.

 Here you can find how to use the EasyDiffraction Python library.
-The EasyDiffraction graphical user interface documentation can be found [elsewhere](https://docs.easydiffraction.org/app).
+Documentation on the EasyDiffraction graphical user interface documentation can be found [elsewhere](https://docs.easydiffraction.org/app).

 ## License